 The facility embraces the latest in student housing trends, including a design that draws residents out of their rooms and into social community-building spaces.
 Central to its design is a large light-filled atrium that offers a safe space for knowledge sharing and cultural practice.
 It includes a decorative carved door and appropriate ventilation for smudging.
 The maker space allows students to integrate art and craft into their day-to-day lives.

 The campus sits on the traditional territory of the Tsimshian Kitsumkalum people, serving six different Nations— Haida, Haisla, Nisga’a, Wet’suwet’en, Gitxsan, Tsimshian, and 21 distinct First Nation communities.
-The building’s moniker, Wii Gyemsiga Siwilaawksat, translates from the local First Nations language Sm’algyax into English as, “where learners are content and comfortable”.
+The building’s name, Wii Gyemsiga Siwilaawksat, translates from the local First Nations language Sm’algyax into English as, “where learners are content and comfortable”.

 Energy-efficient facility seamlessly blends modular light-frame wood and mass timber construction